sammydowds/next-blog/notes/business_planning.md

 #### Data Model

 For the features, I created multiple tables which mostly all tie back to the notion of a single _plan_.
-This plan stored a string which would be consumed by the text editor on the frontend.
-Any edits to via the text editor would be automatically saved to the database (debounced of course on the FE side).
+Each plan stores a string which is consumed by the text editor on the frontend.
+Any edits to the plan via the text editor would automatically be saved to the database (debounced on the FE side).
 I wanted to separate out the chat and checklist data in order to use separate endpoints and hooks on the frontend, this is cleaner from an API and frontend perspective.

 ![Data Model Daily Business Plan](/data_model_business_planning.png)